ncatlab/nlab-content/pages/6/2/0/1/1026/content.md

   \,.
 $$

-# Warning #
+# Warnings #

-Topologists sometimes use "continuous functor" to mean a functor [[enriched category|enriched]] over [[Top]], since a functor between topologically enriched categories is enriched iff its actions on hom-spaces are continuous functions.
+1. Topologists sometimes use "continuous functor" to mean a functor [[enriched category|enriched]] over [[Top]], since a functor between topologically enriched categories is enriched iff its actions on hom-spaces are continuous functions.

+2. H. Bass in his treatment of K-theory (and more recently A. Rosenberg and some others) use "continuous functor" in the sense "additive functor having right adjoint".